 Satellite understands that the protected health information about you and your health is personal.
 We are committed to protecting this information about you.
 At the same time, we need to use your medical and personal information to provide you with quality care and to comply with certain legal requirements.

 This Notice of Privacy Practices describes how Satellite maintains the confidentiality of your protected health information, and informs you about the possible uses and disclosures of such information.
 It also informs you about your rights with respect to your protected health information

 RESPONSIBILITIES OF SATELLITE HEALTHCARE

 Satellite is required by federal and state law to maintain the privacy of your protected health information, and is also required by law to provide you with this Notice of Privacy Practices that describes its legal duties and privacy practices with respect to your protected health information.
+Satellite must also notify you following a breach of your protected health information that is not secured in accordance with federal guidelines.
 Satellite will abide by the terms of this Notice of Privacy Practices and reserves the right to change this or any future Notice and to make the new Notice provisions effective for all protected health information that it maintains, including protected health information already in its possession.
-Satellite will personally deliver or mail a revised Notice of Privacy Practices to you at your current address if it changes its Notice.
+Satellite will make available a revised Notice of Privacy Practices to you at your request if it changes its Notice.

 USE AND DISCLOSURE WITH YOUR AUTHORIZATION

 Satellite will require a written authorization from you before it uses or discloses your protected health information for any other use or disclosure not described in this notice including the following: